EslamHussein/MVLoad/README.md

 # MVLoad

-Download & Cache images,json,xml etc and it in memory for Android
+Download & Cache images,json,xml etc... in memory for Android

 ## Download TODO puplish it to maven store